code-canvas/codeCanvas-Desktop/README.md

 #codeCanvas Desktop

 This is an open source effort to create a community driven version of codeCanvas to run in App.js on the desktop.
+It is based on my code at codeCanvas.org

 ##Idea and goals